VERITAS-Observatory/V2DL3/README_vegas.md

 This is useful for splitting events from a run into multiple datasets for joint fitting.
 For example, disjoint signal and background classes based on MSW.
 [Example](https://github.com/VERITAS-Observatory/4DMLM-Analysis/blob/main/notebooks/crab-115-runs/JointCrab3DAnalysis2Events.ipynb)

-''Currently, event_class_mode only sorts to multiple event classes based on MSW intervals, as in the example linked above''
+Currently, event_class_mode only sorts to multiple event classes based on MSW intervals.

 ## FoV Cutting